BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 A free Shopify theme, ‘Origin.’

-That said, access to your site’s code is provided by both platforms, so if you do want to use these platforms to create a more ‘bespoke’ store — or add custom features — this is possible with either of them.
+That said, access to your site’s code is provided by both platforms too, so if you want to use code to create a ‘bespoke’ store — or add custom features — this is possible with either.

-Of the two platforms, Shopify has by far the bigger userbase — around 4.6 million websites are currently powered by the platform to BigCommerce’s 42,380 or so (source: Builtwith).
+Of the two platforms, Shopify has by far the bigger user base — over 6 million websites are currently powered by the platform (source: Ecommercetrix), while BigCommerce powers around 38,800 (source: BuiltWith.com).

 Shopify has been around longer too — while BigCommerce was founded in 2009, Shopify arrived on the scene three years earlier in 2006.